 In 1878, Gaudí had met Eusebi Güell.
-With the magnat’s financial help he later carried out important projects such as the Güell pavilions, the Palau Güell, the Park Güell, the Bodegas Güell, as well as the Crypt of the Colònia Güell.
+With the magnate’s financial help, he later carried out important projects such as the Güell pavilions, the Palau Güell, the Park Güell, the Bodegas Güell, as well as the Crypt of the Colònia Güell.

 After a major disappointment, Gaudí never married.
 Instead, he decided to lead an ascetic life as a celibate layman.